abhi114/autolock-controller/README.md

 ## developed in java and designed for android

 ## an website version also Available to check the server status and perform the same actions

+# the website version is available in the index.html